stefan-cooper/eem-demo-datagen/INSTRUCTIONS.md

 Two Docker images are available
 - one runs Kafka producers that each produces stream of events to a Kafka cluster that you set up:
+    - flight takeoff and landing events
+        - frequency: every few seconds
+        - topics: FLIGHT.LANDINGS, FLIGHT.TAKEOFFS
     - stock prices for tech companies
+        - frequency: every minute
+        - topics: STOCK.APPLE, STOCK.GOOGLE, STOCK.IBM, STOCK.MICROSOFT, STOCK.SALESFORCE
     - weather conditions at IBM locations
-    - flight takeoff and landing events
+        - frequency: every 15 minutes
+        - topics: WEATHER.ARMONK, WEATHER.HURSLEY, WEATHER.NORTHHARBOUR, WEATHER.PARIS, WEATHER.SOUTHBANK
 - one hosts REST APIs

 These are used in demos of Event Endpoint Management to provide "real" APIs that can be managed.